paintception/Deep-Quality-Value-Family/README.md

   **'Approximating  two value functions instead of one: towards characterizing a new family of Deep Reinforcement Learning Algorithms'**.

-  The paper is currently being uploaded on Arxiv, for now you can check the `./paper/` folder for a pdf version of it.
+  Be sure to check out Arxiv for a [pre-print](https://arxiv.org/abs/1909.01779) of our work!

   The main algorithms presented in this repo are:

    * Dueling Deep Quality-Value (Dueling-DQV) Learning: **This Repo**